felipeksw/CreatorPro-Marlin-Cura/README.md

 ## TODO

+:warning: This project has no a stable version yet (Feb/06/21)

-- The gray area on plate (not printable area) is showing inside the printable volume
+- In Cura, the gray area on plate (not printable area) is showing inside the printable volume
-- The Start G-code on Printer Settings shows the "config code" not the g-code previously defined
-- Finish this README
 - Proceed tests using only left extruder
 - Proceed tests using both extruders in the same print
 - Improve the wipe nozzle procedure